 Dia de los Muertos (Day of the Dead)- November 2.
 Pepper Place.
 In the Mexican tradition, the festival commemorates the deaths of loved ones through music and dance.

-The 36th Annual St. Nicholas Slavic/ Russian Food Festival– Exact date TBD.
+The 38th Annual St. Nicholas Slavic/ Russian Food Festival– November TBD.
 St. Nicholas Russian Orthodox Church, Brookside.
 The dishes are all prepared from recipes handed down from relatives and friends who immigrated to Brookside from Russia, Ukraine, and Slovakia.
 After having your borscht and borodinsky, you’ll want to enjoy a kolachie for dessert and take a tour of the remarkable St. Nicholas temple.
 You’ll find it a beautiful way to top off a fall full of festivals.
 Prijatnogo appetita!